Exploiting higher-order correlation functions for photon-statistics-based characterization and reconstruction of arbitrary Gaussian states: Summary and Conclusion

 \section{Summary and Conclusion}

 We have analyzed the connection between second- and third-order intensity correlation functions and photon-statistics-based state reconstruction for arbitrary (multi-mode) Gaussian states.
 The central technical ingredient is an explicit decomposition of sixth-order ladder-operator moments for Gaussian states, which allows us to express $g^{(3)}$ entirely in terms of first- and second-order moments and thereby derive general relations linking $g^{(3)}$ to $g^{(2)}$.
 These relations provide a practical tool for state characterization.
 They enable a hypothesis test of Gaussianity (violations certify non-Gaussianity) and, when satisfied, support a convenient classification of states into non-displaced, non-squeezed, and displaced-squeezed Gaussian sectors.
 Due to the normalization of the correlation functions $g^{(n)}$, this classification is robust against linear loss.
-While dark counts and other noise sources can in principle distort correlations and therefore spoil this classification, in typical photonic-based quantum information processing experiments these effects are usually negligible compared to optical loss which is the dominant imperfection~\cite{Slussarenko2019APR,You2020SNSPDReview,Byoung-moo2015DeadTimeEffects}.
-Thus, the proposed scheme provides strong evidence for a Gaussian-state description and enables reliable classification into the aforementioned sectors.
+While dark counts and other noise sources can in principle distort correlations and therefore spoil this classification, in typical photonic-based quantum information processing experiments these effects are usually negligible compared to optical loss which is the dominant imperfection~\cite{slussarenko_photonic_2019,you_superconducting_2020,ann_correction_2015}.
+Thus, the proposed scheme provides evidence for a Gaussian-state description and enables reliable classification into the aforementioned sectors.
+As discussed in Sec.~\ref{sec:SingleMode}, one could always construct pathological counterexamples of non-Gaussian states matching the correlation function dependence, however, this is ambiguity is inherit to any finite measurement set.

 While the $g^{(2)}$-$g^{(3)}$ relations are loss-invariant, a crucial result of our analysis is that state reconstruction requires at least one loss-sensitive observable per mode, since Gaussian states remain Gaussian under linear loss.
 Concretely, supplementing intensity-correlation data with either the mean photon numbers $\bar{n}_i$ or (for click detection) the vacuum overlaps suffices to pin down the state parameters quantitatively.
 As an illustration, intensity correlations can certify that a single-mode state is non-displaced via the relation $g^{(3)}=9g^{(2)}-12$, yet they cannot discriminate a squeezed vacuum from a squeezed thermal state without $\bar n$ (or click probability) information.